nfkako/Customer-Behavior-Analysis/README.md

 Refer to Sprint2 notebook in `Notebooks` folder for more details.

-### Final Stage
+### Sprint3

-This stage of the project will integrate Market Basket Analysis within each customer group to analyze product associations and purchasing patterns specific to each ot them.
-Unitil then, stay tuned!
+Now that we segmented the customers into 4 groups, in this sprint of the project we will cover:
+1. Exploratory Data Analysis EDA
+    - We will briefly explore the groups in terms of RFM metrics and their contribution to sales,
+    - then we will conduct feature engineering to prepare the datasets for Market Basket Analysis.
+2. Market Basket Analysis
+For each group, we are going to identify the following:
+    - The most frequent items.
+    - The items that are frequently purchased together.

+    This is to understand each groups' purchasing patterns in order to help enhance marketing strategies and boost sales.

 ### Attached Folders